-Do you make use of your £12,000 Capital Gains annual exemption each year?

-If you have made a large capital gain, or plan to make a large gain within the next year, you can defer the tax payable on that gain by investing in EIS or SEIS shares.
+Do you make use of your £3,000 Capital Gains annual exemption each year?
+If you have made a large capital gain, or plan to make a large gain within the next year, you can get an exemption of up to 50% of the tax payable on that gain by investing in SEIS shares.